 Old stories get retold in new ways, from one generation to the next.
-And old institutions, by nature, resist even incremental change, let alone transformation.
-Some institutions in Chatham County hold fast to the original intent behind their design: to control black bodies.
+However, old institutions, by nature, resist even incremental change, let alone transformation.
+Some institutions in Chatham County hold fast to the original intent behind their design: to control black communities.
 Given the structural resistance to doing things differently, we cannot expect change to occur unless we empower people inside institutions to have the hard conversations that change requires.
-This means rethinking how power flows and who makes the decisions, and openly questioning the people trying to do right can do bad things inside such systems.
+This means rethinking how power flows and who makes the decisions and openly questioning the purpose of long-accepted hierarchies and chains of command.
+It matters whom we allow to speak, how we create safety for honest and sometimes ugly and unflattering reflection, and how we extend grace while encouraging people to undo and rethink mechanisms of harm.
+Oppressive structures incentivize unjust behavior, and good people trying to do right can do bad things inside such systems.
 Although in these conversations we foreground and honor lived experience, our truths in this work must reach beyond who we are and where we grew up.
-The truths that fuel our transformation must also include critical understanding of how history, structural inequities, and intersectional harms work on, pass through, and can be reproduced by everyone.
+The truths that fuel our transformation must also include a critical understanding of how history, structural inequities, and intersectional harms impact individuals, pass through generations and be reproduced time and time again.